infoatgodreams/GoDreams-Repository/Roll Ups/Education/Education.md

 - The young people who attended school in their children’s home suggested that the activities of their instructors led to feeling stigmatized.
 	- Dora said, “The teachers referred to children from the children’s home as ‘our children,’ and they also separated our exam results from those of the other students.”
 - Many of the participants indicated that once their mates found out they were from the children’s home, they experienced different forms of stigma, discrimination and social exclusion
+- Low self-esteem among OVC was found to be a contributing factor to poor performance in education as T6SA said “self-esteem is … related to low morale and their performances are disturbed”.

 ## Poor teaching support
+According to a paper on educational support for OVC in South Africa,
+* Findings from our study indicated that the challenges deterring teachers from supporting OVC include lack of sufficient time for individual attention to OVC.
+As one teacher said, “we have no sufficient time to support individual children” (T2SA)
+* Wood and Goba (2011) noted that teachers trained in life orientation felt a sense of being marginalised by their colleagues who left OVC for them to deal with.
+On the other hand OVC experienced stigma which was challenging for life orientation teachers who could not prevent it from happening.
+* Reading and writing were other challenges that OVC struggled with.
+Twenty six (40%) learners reported that they were not able to write like other children while 14 (23%) indicated they were not able to read like others.
+* This challenge could be connected to lack of sufficient time for teachers to attend to learners individually, leaving OVC struggling on their own.
+* Lack of concentration among OVC, submitting school work late and not doing their school/homework were other challenges cited as likely to have negative influence on OVC’s education.

+## Lack of parental support
+* Mwoma & Pillay (2015) noted that parents/guardians were not supportive to OVC in relation to homework.
+Pillay (2011) revealed that learners from child headed households lacked support and they mostly had negative experiences in their homes characterised by abject poverty.

+## Home environment
+* Absenteeism and lateness to school were other challenges likely to negatively influence OVC’s academic performance.
+* Mishra and Bignami-Van Assche (2008) revealed that various reasons could make OVC be at greater risk of absenteeism and dropping out of school.
+The reasons according to them would include inability to pay fees, need to help with household labour or having to stay at home to care for sick parents or younger children.
+* Ebersohn and Eloff, (2002) observed that due to the death of parents and close relatives as a result of HIV/AIDS, families have been disrupted causing an increase of destitute and abandoned children in South Africa.
+* This was supported by findings from our study where OVC were reported to be relocating from relative to relative while others could not do their homework indicating that they lacked supervision and support in their home.
+* Cleanliness among OVC was another challenge indicating that OVC are not supervised at home to ensure personal hygiene.
+Being the first teachers and protectors of their children, parents have a primary responsibility of ensuring that children have a conducive social environment at home.
+* Bronfenbrenner (1979) identified the home as the microsystem where children are socialised to learn how to interact with other social agents in society.
+Supervision of children by parents/guardians ensures that children become responsible and are not rendered vulnerable to the law by becoming violent to other children or by destroying property (Sund, 2006).
+* Supervision at home could include ensuring that children are encouraged to do home/schoolwork, observe personal hygiene, and that parents/guardians work hand in hand with teachers to ensure that OVC attend school regularly as these were major negative challenges reported to be influencing the education for OVC

 # Successful interventions in improving educational outcomes